256768/vhdl_project/README.md

 - LED feedback and overall functionality

 ## Conclusion
-Although we did not fully accomplish our initial objective of controlling multiple servomotors,we are overall pleased with the results.
+Although our original goal was to control multiple servomotors using PWM signals, we encountered issues that prevented full implementation.
+The servo motor responded the same way to both control buttons, suggesting that the PWM signal may not have matched the servo's requirements — potentially due to timing inaccuracies or insufficient resolution.

-We managed to implement control for a single motor and achieved successful LED operation, with the motor able to rotate in one direction.
+We attempted to identify the cause, but time constraints limited our ability to fully diagnose or resolve the issue.
+Despite this, we successfully implemented control for a single motor and achieved functional LED feedback, with the motor able to rotate in one direction.

-Throughout the course of the project, we gained valuable technical experience, enhanced our problem-solving skills and strengthened our abilities to collaborate and manage tasks efficiently.

-This opportunity also broadened our knowledge of VHDL programming and taught us how to perform effectively under tight deadlines.
+Throughout the project, we gained valuable technical experience, improved our problem-solving abilities, and learned how to collaborate effectively under pressure.
+This process also deepened our understanding of VHDL programming and gave us practical experience working on a hardware-based control system.

-Overall, the project provided important insights that will benefit us in future engineering projects.
+Overall, the project provided meaningful insights and skills that will benefit us in future engineering challenges.

 ## References
 1. Nexys A7 Reference Manual